What looks good?

-Foster & Adoptive Families Need Your L.O.V.E
+Foster & Adoptive Families Need Your L.O.V.E.
+(Also available in Spanish)

-Love and Loss in Foster Care
+Love and Loss in Foster Care (Also available in Spanish)

 The fear and uncertainty that come with foster care and adoption can cause many families to shy away from pursuing what God is asking of them.
 Author and adoptive father Johnston Moore challenges families to examine their fears and concerns in the light of God’s promises as they step out in faith to welcome vulnerable children into their homes.